 The panel will meet the evening before the site visit.
-Accommodation and evening meal will be provided.

-HEIs will book accommodation for the panel members in a suitable nearby hotel.
-If necessary, the HEI should also arrange a taxi to take the Assessment Panel to the venue for 09:00.
+HEIs will book accommodation including breakfast for the panel members in a suitable nearby hotel.
+If necessary, the HEI should also arrange transport for the Assessment Panel to the venue for 09:00 on the morning of the visit.